Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

     key_mgmt=WPA-PSK
 }
 ```

-You can create this file with a text editor on your laptop.

-Once you have saved the file, make sure your IxE is shut down.

-Take out the SD card and plug it into your laptop so you can see the files.
+2. Plug the SD card with the IxE image on it into your computer.
 You should see a disk drive called `boot` mount to your computer.

-Open `boot` and copy the `wpa_supplicant.conf` file into the directory.
+3. Open `boot` and copy the `wpa_supplicant.conf` file into the directory.

-Safely eject the SD card from your computer.
+4. Safely eject the SD card from your computer.

-Plug the SD card back into your IxE, then turn it back on by plugging in the USB power.
+5. Plug the SD card back into your IxE, then plug it into USB power.

 When the Pi boots up, it will copy the `wpa_supplicant.conf` file into the WiFi settings directory in `\etc\wpa_wupplicant\`.
 This will update your WiFi setting and should get the Pi on your home wifi.